Stock markets rise globally as investors cheer gridlocked US Congress

 Riskier assets were also in favour on Wall Street in early afternoon trading as investors digested the US midterm election results.

-In a sign of relief that the election’s over, tech stocks that took the brunt of October’s sell-off rallied the most, with the Nasdaq 100 surging more than 2 per cent.
+In a sign of relief that the elections are over, tech stocks that took the brunt of October’s sell-off rallied the most, with the Nasdaq 100 surging more than 2 per cent.
 Amazon. com and Netflix were up more than 5 per cent at one point.

 The Dow Jones Industrial Average was up 1.1 per cent, at 25,912.16, while the S&P 500 advanced 1.3 per cent.